 - Tune without disruption.
 If you’re playing outdoors or in a dry hall, your instrument might adjust to the change in climate by falling out of tune.
 Using a clip-on tuner like the NS micro-tuner or a tuner microphone like the Korg CM-200 or SHAR SP100 to tune can allow you to be nearly silent as you correct a string that went out of tune.

 - Diversify your rosin collection.
 Rosin responds differently in different temperatures and humidities.
 The dark rosin you use in the winter or a dry air-conditioned studio might become too sticky at a golf course in July.
-Finding a harder, chalkier, light rosin to switch to in the summer months might prevent unpleasant bow response and noise as the humidity rises.
+Finding a harder, chalkier, light rosin to switch to in the summer months might prevent unpleasant bow response and noise as the temperature and humidity rises.

 - Have a good collection of music for last-minute gigs or instrumentation changes.
 Wedding gigs can and will pop up the night before the event – someone gets sick, injured, a group is double-booked, or a sub is needed.
 Having a collection of string quartet, string trio, various duet ensembles, and solo with piano wedding music is a great way to make sure you’re able to pick up an extra gig at a moment’s notice.
 Also, it’s not a bad idea to bring the lighter instrumentations in the car with you, should members of your ensemble have car trouble or an emergency.